Welcome to the Office of the Alumni Chair in Humanities

 - Please check to make sure the library doesn't already own a copy.

-- For a book purchase, submit the request to your department liaison for approval.
-Please send the title, edition, ISBN, Publisher, date of publication, source of information and cost to Heidi Haas in the Office of the Alumni Chair in Humanities.
+- For a book purchase, please send the title, edition, ISBN, Publisher, date of publication, source of information and cost to Heidi Haas in the Office of the Alumni Chair in Humanities.

 - For a DVD purchase, contact Heidi Haas with the title, cost and distributor or website where the DVD can be purchased.
 Please copy your liaison on the e-mail so your department knows you made the request.